stuck1a/StuckMVC/README.md

 but it's highly recommend to wait until official release of v1.0!

 <strong>//Edit: Due to the whole rebuild of the model system (mixin of active record pattern), absolutely don't use the current build !!!</strong>

+Planned release of v1.0 -> June/July 2022
+Be prepared :)